robertDouglass/on_upsun/hugosite/content/posts/compile_python_pycache_on_upsun.md

 draft = false
 +++

-When the python interpretor executes python files, it compiles them to bytecode and saves the bytecode as files in a directory called `__pycache__` in the same directory as the code itself.
+When the python interpretor executes python files, it compiles them to bytecode and saves it as files in a directory called `__pycache__` in the same directory as the code itself.
 You might have seen such files, here's an example from a Django project:

 ```bash
 $ ls -1 __pycache__/